Hug0Vincent/sources/content/post/en/write-ups/hello-Rootkitty.md

 }
 {{< /codeblock >}}

 We can now compute the addresses of those functions, but we need gadgets, and there are not so many gadgets inside the kernel module.
 To get more gadgets I extracted the vmlinux from the bzImage with this [tool](https://github.com/torvalds/linux/blob/master/scripts/extract-vmlinux).
-Then we can launch ROPgadet on the vmlinux and get a lot of gadgets.
+Then we can launch ROPgadet on the vmlinux and get a lot of them.
 Here is the beginning of my ropchain:

 {{< codeblock lang="c"  >}}
 int main() {